withanage/xmlConverter/README.md

 - [X] 3.4.0  (release: *stable-3_4_0*)
 - [ ] 3.5.0

 ## Installation

+### Prequisites
+- Installa a Java runtime environment to the server ``sudo apt-get install default-jre # e.g. for ubuntu

 From the root directory of the OJS 3.4.0 release package: